makoConstruct/termpose/nakedlist.md

 ```

-Each section parses to the same sort of data.
-Nakedlist is a Termpose langauge, meaning it parses into Terms and can be worked with using the same APIs as other termpose formats.
+Nakedlist is a [Termpose](https://github.com/makoConstruct/termpose) language, meaning it parses into Terms and can be worked with using the same APIs as other termpose formats.

 It is formally defined [here](https://github.com/makoConstruct/termpose/blob/master/nakedlist_spec.md).